hjun-dev/hjun-dev.github.io/_pages/about.md

 ---

 **Hello!
 I am Hyeongjun Lee.**

-I am currently a Master's student in the Department of Aerospace Engineering at **Inha University**.
 My research focuses on optimal control theory, deep learning and reinforcement learning applications for aerospace systems.

 My goal is to bridge the gap between theoretical control guarantees and practical learning-based methods.

 ### **Research Interests**